wheslleyrimar/BuildCLI/README.md

       --cicd-config         Configure CI/CD for the specified tool (e.g., github, gitlab, jenkins) -h, --help                Shows help
-  -V, --version             Shows the version of BuildCLI
+  -V, --version             Shows the version of BuildCLI -a, --about               Displays project information, including its purpose, repository, and contributors.
 ```

 ---